Slavery in Libya: Enslavement of West & Central Africans

+When Tripoli was under Hospitaller rule between 1530 and 1551, black slaves were exported from Tripoli to Hospitaller Malta and the Kingdom of Sicily.
+The Hospitallers imposed a tax of two ducats per slave sold in Tripoli.

 The Tuareg and others who are indigenous to Libya facilitated, taxed and partly organized the trade from the south along the trans-Saharan trade routes.
 In the 1830s – a period when slave trade flourished – Ghadames was handling 2,500 slaves a year.

+The regency of Tripoli was subjected to Western pressure to end the flourishing Trans-Saharan slave trade by the 1840s, but the ruler, though he explained himself willing in 1842, could not persuade the chiefs of the interior, who were major players in the Trans-Saharan slave trade between Bornu and Sokoto to the Libyan coast.

-Even though the slave trade was officially abolished in Tripoli in 1853, in practice it continued.
+Even though the slave trade was officially abolished in Tripoli by the Firman of 1857, this law was never enforced, and continued in practice at least until the 1890s.

 The British Consul in Benghazi wrote in 1875 that the slave trade had reached an enormous scale and that the slaves who were sold in Alexandria and Constantinople had quadrupled in price.
 This trade, he wrote, was encouraged by the local government.

 Adolf Vischer writes in an article published in 1911 that: "...it has been said that slave traffic is still going on on the Benghazi-Wadai route, but it is difficult to test the truth of such an assertion as, in any case, the traffic is carried on secretly".
 At Kufra, the Egyptian traveller Ahmed Hassanein Bey found out in 1916 that he could buy a girl slave for five pounds sterling while in 1923 he found that the price had risen to 30 to 40 pounds sterling.